 Journaling allows you to express your voice in what you truly think and feel.

-Internally, your journaling offers you the space to be your own judge, it directs you to listen to your inner-critic and SHUT IT DOWN!
-Writing your journal is your time where you can really get honest with yourself and in complete privacy.
+Internally, your journal offers you the space to be your own judge, it directs you to listen to your inner-critic and SHUT IT DOWN!
+Writing your journal is your time where you can get really honest with yourself and in complete privacy.
 Go for it!
 Say it as it is, I mean really go for it!!

-On the external front, how many times have you found yourself avoiding conversations because you are sick to your teeth of justifying your situation?
-So often we find ourselves not saying what we truly think and feel for various reasons, maybe fear of rejection or from lack of understanding from others, or you may even be sick of hearing yourself!
+On the external front, how many times have you found yourself avoiding conversations because you are totally fed up of justifying your situation?
+So often we find ourselves not saying what we truly think and feel for various reasons, maybe fear of rejection or from lack of understanding from others.
 So why not bash it out on paper, get creative and stab the paper with your pen!
 Let yourself have a good old vent!

-Unexpressed thoughts and feelings that don’t serve you begin to fester but getting them out onto paper helps to release them.
-The act of acknowledging and giving thoughts and feelings a label helps them to dissipate.
+Unexpressed thoughts and feelings that don’t serve you will begin to fester and cause a wound, but getting them out onto paper helps to release them.
+The act of acknowledging and giving thoughts and feelings a label helps without judging them will help to give you space from them and help them to dissipate.
 When you take away their power you can begin to let go of any fears, hurts or blame and is a truly wonderful therapeutic process you can give to yourself.

-Heightened sensitivity goes hand in hand with fibromyalgia and we can easily become stuck in freeze zone.
+Heightened sensitivity goes hand in hand with fibromyalgia and we can easily become stuck in this mode.
 The stress response doesn’t switch off and we’re on auto-pilot, mechanically playing out all our bad habits such as overthinking, ruminating and catastropyzing etc. Our minds will only go in the direction you tell it to go!
 Make sure you’re telling it to go in the right direction!

-When the stress response becomes too good at its job, the negative bias takes control and the mind stays focused on all things negative.
-The outcome of this is yet more fibromyalgia flare ups, increased pain and ill health.
+When the stress response becomes too good at its job, the negative bias takes over and controls the mind to seek out and focus on all things negative.
+The outcome of this is yet more fibromyalgia flare ups, stress, increased pain and ill health.

-It’s really helpful to set an intention to keep tabs on this by recording and organizing your thoughts on paper to pin point where your stress is coming from.
-Only then can you find solutions, quiet the mind and let go of some of that tension.
+It’s really helpful to use your journal to set intentions to keep tabs on this by recording and organizing your thoughts on paper to pin point where your stress is coming from.
+Only then can you find solutions, quiet the mind, let go of tension and ease the pain.

 - Over time it helps to reduce sensitivity whilst building resilience